f73chen/Card-Game-RL/README.md

 # TODOs
-- Build a simplified game environment (simple rules and 3 players, individual win) x Reset the game (shuffle and deal the cards)
-    - Display the game [Test]
+- Build a simplified game environment (simple rules and 3 players, individual win) x Reset the game (shuffle and deal the cards) x Display the game after each move x Encode movesets x Check if a moveset is valid x Display the game result x Build a naive player that follows a simple pattern but is able to complete its hand x Play the smallest valid moveset x Test the naive player for a few games
-    - Allow user player
+    - Allow the user to act as a player
-    - Encode movesets
-    - Check if a moveset is valid
-    - Display the game result
-    - Build a naive player that follows a simple pattern but is able to complete its hand
-        - Play the smallest valid moveset
+    - Write another comprehensive moveset of patterns
-    - Test the naive player for a few games
     - Decide on a format for recording the game (and maybe annotate rewards later)
     - Ask ChatGPT to improve the code